dajiaji/i-d-cose-cose-key-jwk-hpke-kem/draft-ajitomi-cose-key-jwk-hpke.md

 The KEM key configuration parameter for COSE_Key is defined as follows:

-- hkc (HPKE Key Configuration): The parameter MUST contain an array structure named HPKE_Key_COnfiguration, which contains the same information as "hkc" in JWK above.
+- hkc (HPKE Key Configuration): The parameter MUST contain an array structure named HPKE_Key_Configuration, which contains the same information as "hkc" in JWK above.
 The CDDL grammar describing the HPKE_Key_Configuration structure is:

 ~~~
 HPKE_Key_Configuration = [